pnw/hn-hide-old-comments/README.md

 # Hacker News: Hide Old Comments
-A simple Chrome browser extention that allows you to automatically collapse old comment threads when you revisit an interesting discussion.
+A simple Chrome browser extension that allows you to automatically collapse old comment threads when you revisit an interesting discussion.

 It injects a small form to the top of a discussion thread which allows